 12 Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
 13 Brethren, I do not count myself to have apprehended; but one thing I do,forgetting those things which are behind and reaching forward to those things which are ahead, 14 I press toward the goal for the prize of the upward call of God in Christ Jesus.

-I hope I’ve put in words a small portion of what I’ve absorbed this week.
+This is just a small portion of what I’ve absorbed this week.
 I’ve broken out in holy laughter and holy clapping in the Spirit several times and prayed/sung in tongues of men and angels.
 I’m starting to recognize angels in the clouds and heavenly portals open in the clouds that bring heaven down to earth with no separation.
 Do you realize heaven’s already inside us as believers?
 We can walk in it daily when we realize we’re hidden with Christ in God, high above all principalities and powers of the air.
 Also, I’ve been reading Psalm 139 in the Passion translation of the Bible since I heard Kevin Zadai using it.
 I’m gaining deeper understanding of how close the Lord is and how thin the separation between heaven and earth is getting these days.
 I’ll leave you to ponder!